 Missing out on more time in the classroom risks pupils falling further behind.
 Those with higher overall absence tend to achieve less well in both primary and secondary school.
-School attendance will therefore be mandatory again from the beginning of the autumn term.
+School attendance will therefore be mandatory again.
 This means from that point, the usual rules on school attendance will apply.
 If you are concerned about any aspect of your child's return to school, please contact Mrs. Wright.

 What are bubbles?

-Since lockdown, the children have been grouped in communities no larger than 15 children.
-In September, in order for all children to access school, these 'bubbles' will increase to the size of the class.
-The children will remain in these bubbles all day, including at playtimes and lunchtimes.
+The children will remain in year group bubbles all day, including at playtimes and lunchtimes.
 Staff may now move between bubbles to lead interventions and personalised learning.
 Thorough cleaning will take place between each smaller intervention group if the space used is outside of the classroom.
 Should there be a confirmed case of COVID-19, then only the bubble of that child or teacher will be affected.
 In this way, it is hoped that the closure of the school would be avoided.

 Is there going to be a staggered start and finish to the day?

 The guidance states that schools may consider staggered start and finish times so that large crowds of parents do not congregate at entrances and exits.
 This includes adaptations to drop off and pick up times to ensure that numbers of parents, staff and children on site at one time time are reduced as much as possible.

 The new times will commence from Monday 8th March and will remain in place until further notice.

 8.30 a.m. – 8.40 a.m.
 KS2 children (Years 3, 4, 5 and 6)

 8.40 a.m. - 8.50 a.m.
 KS1 and Reception children (Years R, 1 and 2)